MFR6340/theenglishextension.org/resources/swiss education system.md

 <a href="https://www.bookdepository.com/Going-Local-Margaret-Oertig/9783905252255?ref=grid-view&qid=1662552643915&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1019220571" rel="nofollow">Buy on Orell Füssli</a>

-##Consulting
+## Consulting
-If you are in central Switzerland and feel you need personalized help in finding the right school for your child, Stefanie Busse can help.
+If you are in central Switzerland and feel you need personalized help in finding the right school for your child, XXX may be able to help.
+Consult her website at xxx fcan help.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDg3ODk2NDksLTExODExMDcxNTMsMT
-AyNTM0NTU2NCwxNDU1OTkyMzc0LC0xOTU2MDgyMTk4XX0=
+eyJoaXN0b3J5IjpbLTE2NTgxODc3MDksLTE5MDg3ODk2NDksLT
+ExODExMDcxNTMsMTAyNTM0NTU2NCwxNDU1OTkyMzc0LC0xOTU2
+MDgyMTk4XX0=
 -->